TDRobertson/asteroids/README.md

 - Access to a unix-like shell (e.g. zsh or bash)

 ## How to Run

+### Option 1: Download Pre-built Executable (Recommended)
+1. Go to the [Releases](https://github.com/TDRobertson/asteroids/releases) page
+2. Download the executable for your platform (Windows, Linux, or macOS)
+3. Run the executable directly (no Python installation required)

+### Option 2: Run from Source
 1. Install uv:
    ```bash
    curl -LsSf https://astral.sh/uv/install.sh | sh